• Skip to main content

 • Facebook

-How to Solve the T Puzzle:
+How to Solve the T Puzzle

-Print out our T puzzle template.
 There are two pages.
 Cut out the T on the first page and snip it into pieces along the solid lines.
 (Obviously you want to do the cutting so your kid can't see the solution!)

-Tip: There are two ways you can give puzzled kids (pun!) a hint.
+TIPS: There are two ways you can give puzzled kids (pun!) a hint.

 • Explain no other piece fits into the the notch in the irregular shaped piece.

-Why is the T puzzle tricky?
+Why Is the T Puzzle Hard?

 Watch the video!